solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-Ensure that your signer seeds on the CPI include both the Merkle tree address
-and the tree authority bump.
+Make sure that when setting up your CPI, you include both the Merkle tree address and the tree authority bump in the signer seeds.

 #### 5. Create `append_note` instruction